abatsakidis/abatsakidis/README.md

 # Hi!
 I’m Athanasios Batsakidis (:coffee::computer:)
 ## experienced IT Engineer / Webdeveloper.

-I received my first degree in Mechanical Engineering from Technological Educational Institute of Serres.
-I continued joining the Master of Business Administration (MBA) program of City University in Seattle (CityU in Athens) where I extended my knowledge in the field of management.
-I also hold a MSc in "Management Science and Information Systems"​ from Technological Educational Institute of Kavala
+I hold a Bachelor's degree in Mechanical Engineering from the Technological Educational Institute of Serres, followed by an MBA from City University of Seattle (CityU in Athens), where I deepened my knowledge in business and management.
+Additionally, I earned a Master of Science in Management Science and Information Systems from the Technological Educational Institute of Kavala.

-I have extensive experience in the IT and I am currently holding various certifications (Security+, MCTS, MCITP) in the field of Information Systems and IT.
-I have been involved in a wide range of technologies and platforms.
-My working experience covers Linux, FreeBSD, Custom Firewalls, Application Level Firewalls, VPN, Remote Access, Antivirus, Proxies, IDS, IPS, VoIP,  VM and also consulting in various aspects of IT and IS.
+With extensive experience in the IT sector, I hold several professional certifications, including Security+, MCTS, and MCITP, reflecting my expertise in Information Systems and IT operations.
+Over the years, I have worked across a wide range of technologies and platforms.

+My diverse technical background and hands-on experience allow me to deliver comprehensive solutions in complex IT environments.

 <p align="center">
 <a href="https://www.linkedin.com/in/tbatsakidis/" target="_blank"><img src="/pics/linkedin.png" align="left" height="100" width="100" ></a>